Zevest/JavaFX-Project/README.md

 1.
 * __For a project called MySketch inside the default sketchBook directory.__
+  * _The sketchBook is the parent directory of your sketch folder._
-  * _MySketch is the Name of the directory where all your .pjfx files for are._
+  * _MySketch is the Name of the directory where all your .pjfx files for a project are stored._

   _(windows)_
 ```powershell